rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 ```

 Now there is a question: if I create a new file in this directory, does it have ACL permission?
-The answer is no, because the newly created file is after the command `setfacl-m u:tom:rx -R / project` is executed.
+The answer is no, because the newly created file is after the command `setfacl-m u:tom:rx -R /project` is executed.

 ```bash
 Shell > touch /project/file3